 All applications for admission on motion will be evaluated regarding the applicants character and fitness for admission to the Massachusetts bar.
 The Board considers good character to embody that degree of honesty, integrity and discretion that the public and embers of the bench and the bar have the right to demand of a lawyer.
 The Board considers sufficient acquirements and qualifications to be those that are necessary to demonstrate a lawyer’s fitness to practice law.

 Application for Admission on Motion will be evaluated over a period of approximately six (6) months, during which time you may be required to complete a Request for Preparation of a Character Report from the National Conference of Bar Examiners (the "NCBE Character Report") See Board of Bar Examiners Rule IV.
 Following the initial review by the Board of Bar Examiners (the "Board") of your Petition for Admission on Motion, you will be notified by the Board of your requirement to submit to a request for an NCBE Character Report, including instructions on the procedure for requesting the report.
 Upon completion of the NCBE's approximately four (4) month investigation and submission of its character report to the BBE, the BBE will review and evaluate the findings of NCBE.
 The applicant will be provided with a determination of the BBE's decision following the completion of this process.

 Message to Military Spouses

-The Massachusetts Board of Bar Examiners welcomes inquiries and applications for Admission on Motion from attorney spouses of service members in the United States Uniformed Services.
-Understanding the unique challenges faced by military spouse attorneys who must move frequently as a result of the needs of the Uniformed Services.
-Where the needs of the Service result in the necessary relocation of a military spouse attorney to Massachusetts, the Board is committed to working with these applicants to accommodate their unique circumstances and to expedite the bar application process to the extent possible when their service brings them to Massachusetts.
+The Massachusetts Board of Bar Examiners (the "Board") welcomes inquiries and applications for Admission on Motion from attorney spouses of service members in the United States Uniformed Services.
+The Board understands the unique circumstances faced by those military spouse attorneys who must move frequently as a result of the needs of the Uniformed Services.
+Where the needs of the Service result in the necessary relocation of a military spouse attorney to Massachusetts, the Board is committed to working with the applicant to accommodate their unique circumstances and to expedite the bar application process to the extent appropriate.

 Military spouse attorneys are encouraged to contact Board of Bar Examiners Executive Director Marilyn Wellington, at (617) 482-4466 or firstname.lastname@example.org, for more information regarding this process.